usethisname1419/HTTPFTPSSH_Killer/README.md

 Key Features:

 1. Target Selection: The tool grants users the flexibility to pick between FTP and SSH services for their attack.
+FSKv3 now allows variable port number

 2. Password Options: Opt between using a predetermined wordlist or generating random passwords on-the-fly.
 If randomness entices you, FSK can concoct passwords ranging between 8 to 16 characters.